 - Trauma Focused-therapy includes EMDR, Somatic Experiencing, and Equine Assisted Psychotherapy

 Solstice RTC Can Help

 Solstice RTC is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
 Through a unique combination of therapeutic programs based upon both traditional and holistic mental health treatment, we treat our clients with age and gender specific techniques.
-We strive to empower teenage women with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.
+We strive to empower teenage people with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.